EkinKarabulut/distributed_training_with_runai/README.md

-# Multi-node Distributed Training on Kubernetes with Run:ai using Pytorch
+# Multi-node Distributed Training on Kubernetes with Run:ai